Microchip Graphics Suite (MGS) Harmony Composer User Guide

 Saving Project

-When you are prompted to save the design, go to the MCC projected config folder and provide the file name as the "<config_name>_design.zip" as shown in Figure 17.
+When you are prompted to save the design, go to the MCC project config folder and provide the file name as the "<config_name>_design.zip" as shown in Figure 21.
 This will ensure that when you launch Microchip Graphics Composer from the MCC plugin, the design is automatically opened.

 Save Project As

-If MCC has generated code for the project, you will see additional folders as seen in Figure 16.
-If you are saving the composer design before MCC is used to generate code, you will see just the .legato_generate_cache.
+If MCC has generated code for the project, you will see additional folders as seen in Figure 21.
+If you are saving the Composer design before MCC is used to generate code, you will see just the .legato_generate_cache.

-On the console, you will see a log message indicating that the project is successfully saved.
+On the console, you will see a log message indicating that the project is successfully saved as shown in Figure 22.

 Console log showing project is saved